qq422162318/algorithm/README.md

 # I play with the algorithm myself, and if I use the algorithm, I just play with it.

-If you want to play with algorithm , I recommand the website: https://labuladong.gitbook.io/algo/
+If you want to play with algorithm , I recommand this website: https://labuladong.gitbook.io/algo/

 ![](src/test/java/org/example/hh.jpg)